Markdown source file: sati.md

 Being present without distractions

-1. Friends, this is the simplest way to feel more free, to overcome sadness and grief, to end suffering and unhappiness, to live a good life and to stop reacting to everything all the time.
+[DIRECT PATH] Friends1, this is the simplest way2 to feel more free, to overcome sadness and grief, to end suffering and unhappiness, to live a good life and to stop reacting to everything all the time3.
 You can learn to live like this, present without distractions, using four exercises.

-2. Which four exercises?
-By practicing carefully you can become fully aware of your body, feelings, mind, and experience.
+[DEFINITION] Which four exercises?
+By practicing carefully, you can become fully aware of your body, feelings, mind, and how things change4.
 All without getting lost in desire, disgust, or confusion.
-XXX

 Sample texts